Gracie Gold delivers one final, unexpected moment of glory at U.S. championships

 Note: Earlier on Thursday, the pairs team of Ashley Cain-Gribble and Timothy LeDuc posted a 79.39 in the short program for the first-day lead.
 They will attempt to win the nationals for the second time on Friday (having won before in 2019), a pursuit aided by Wednesday night’s withdrawal of last year’s champions, Alexa Knierim and Brandon Frazier, following Frazier’s positive coronavirus test.

-Knierim and Frazier can still be named to the Olympic team this weekend even without competing in Nashville.
+Knierim and Frazier still can be named to the Olympic team this weekend even without competing in Nashville.

-Robert Samuels contributed to this story.
+Robert Samuels contributed to this report.